"Corona", Mixed metals sculpture by Courtney Brown, 20" x 14" x 12"

 The 1978 book "The Road to Eleusis, Unveiling the Secret of the Mysteries," by Carl A.P.
 Ruck, R. Gordon Wasson and Albert Hofmann, is one of those books for me.

-I have always identified personally with the myth of Demeter and Persephone, as many other modern women I'm sure still do.
-In one of the finest examples of the story, the Homeric Hymn to Demeter, is included within The Road to Eleusis, emphasizing the death of ideas and rebirth of new ones that happens as you digest the essence of the book: Western tradition included the use of psychedelic medicinal plants.
-Western culture, philosophy, religion, had at their core transformative experience through entheogenic plants and knowledge through non-ordinary states.
+One of the finest examples of the story, the Homeric Hymn to Demeter, is included within The Road to Eleusis, starting the reader on the road to the death of old ideas and rebirth of new ones that happens as you digest the essence of the book: the origin of Western tradition included the use of psychedelic medicinal plants.

 For me personally, this book and the ongoing dialogue it has created and the other books that have followed have allowed for a rewriting of what we have been sold as the "Apollonian" ideal.

-This line of inquiry allows for the "Dionysian" to regain its once central role in forming the consciousness and conscience, of Western thought.
-The return of Eleusis to our minds and also gives us permission to admit that in that historical period, and for centuries, women were the backbone of what our cultural memory loss has only remembered in the anecdotes of great men, but instead was an institution that lasted for two thousand years.
-This ritual transformation of rebirth through a cthonic realm of the feminine had the effect, for many, of the loss of fear of death.
+The return of Eleusis to our minds also gives us permission to admit that in that particular historical period, and for centuries afterward, women were the backbone of what our cultural memory loss has only remembered in anecdotes but instead was an institution that lasted for two thousand years.

-My interest in this body of knowledge comes at a time referred to as the Psychedelic Renaissance, when the researchers and doctors have become suddenly very accepting of the subcultures' entheogens, for the purpose of medicalization as a treatment of society's ills.
+My interest in this body of knowledge comes at a time referred to as the Psychedelic Renaissance, when the researchers and doctors have become suddenly very accepting of the subcultures' entheogens, for the purpose of medicalization as a treatment of societal ills.
 Contradictions abound in the ensuing conversation of how do we do this, how do we unbreak what we have broken?
 Does having a near-religious experience invoked by a drug with ancient receptors in our brains help us?
 Looks that way.

 How can scientifically trained doctors ethically walk patients into spiritual realms, without a road map?